 Choosing Low-Fat Cooking Methods

 Frying a potato instead of baking it can cause calorie totals to spike to more than double.
 The good news is that you don’t have to opt for boring boiled or roast potatoes if you’re after a guilt-free snack.
 Air fryers cook crisp delicacies with a tiny bit of oil.
 Opt for avocado, extra light olive oil, or grapeseed, which have high smoke points and which therefore are suitable for the high temperatures of an air fryer.

 High-sugar diets are linked to obesity, Type 2 diabetes, and heart disease, so why not lower your sugar consumption this year?
-You don’t have to give up on a little sweetness in your coffee or desserts.
+You don’t have to give up on a little sweetness in your best espresso coffee or desserts.
 Simply replace sugar with stevia or Xylitol, and reduce the refined carbohydrates you consume, tucking into a piece of fruit when you feel a craving for something sweet.
 If you are a budding chef, sweeten your desserts with a blend of Medjool dates and orange juice.
 This syrup is actually very sweet, but it packs a nutritional punch, since dates contain several important minerals – including potassium, calcium, and magnesium.

 Raw plant-based foods are rich in phytochemicals – a ‘light energy’ that is linked to a lower cancer rate.
 Phytochemicals are found in abundance in foods like carrots, onion and garlic, dark green vegetables, and red and yellow vegetables.
 Instead of making a simple lettuce salad, why not add a few of these raw ingredients and give your body a big de-ageing boost?
 Phytochemicals scavenge free radicals – the unstable atoms that can lead to premature skin ageing and disease.